A- Z of Amesbury

 Please note that no jewellery is permitted apart from plain stud earrings in silver or gold and/or a religious symbol necklace on a plain chain in gold or silver.
 Pupils may wear a plain wristwatch, ideally with an analogue clockface as this will help them with learning to tell the time.

-Children have swimming lessons at Godolphin.
+Children will have swimming lessons during their time at Amesbury CofE Primary School.
 Parents are asked to make a voluntary contribution towards the cost of swimming lessons and transportation.